worbis/apps-sdk/doc/api.md

 Note that torrents will typically be started (or queued) automatically for you as part of the add operation.

-There is also a couple special methods associated with torrent objects:
+There are also a couple special methods associated with torrent objects:

 - properties
 - peer